There is no right or wrong answer. Many people refer help desk and service desk to be the same and others feel it to be different.

 Help desk is a part of the service desk with a tactical, day-to-day role in responding to end-user needs.
 Tactical refers to short term, concrete plans that satisfy strategic objective.
 As per Merriam-Webster definition, “a group of people who provide help and information usually for electronic and computer problems”.

-It can be entirely distinct or subset of a larger service desk operation.
-This overlap creates a widespread confusion between service desk and help desk.
+It can be an entirely distinct or a subset of a larger service desk operation.
+This overlap creates widespread confusion between the service desk and the help desk.

-The primary goal of help desk is to solve user’s problems quickly and meet their immediate needs such as, technical issues or incidents.
-Help desk are reactive but are expected to be efficient.
-The focus of help desk is to fix issues and often limited to incident management.
+The primary goal of the help desk is to solve users’ problems quickly and meet their immediate needs such as technical issues or incidents.
+Help desks are reactive but are expected to be efficient.
+The focus of the help desk is to fix issues and is often limited to incident management.